This post was originally published at my account on Steemit.com.

 But everyone and their dog has seen Young Frankenstein.

 Gene Wilder’s doctor is the most recognizable Dr. Frankenstein, and Marty Feldman is the permanent face of Igor.
 And not only was the film adapted into a Broadway musical, but one of its scenes is rumored to have been the inspiration for “Walk this Way,” by Aerosmith, which was itself influential, as it was later adapted into the first Rap song ever.

 As the only significant Brooks film to earn a PG rating (other than Spaceballs—I’ll count Spaceballs, just because my inner child can’t acknowledge that it’s a bad movie) it manages to be seen by a broader audience than his R-rated fare, and is still occasionally broadcast on television around Halloween.
 This is doubly enforced by the fact that, as a comedy, many parents are more comfortable showing it to their children than the original Frankenstein.
 Which may be one of the reasons it is so well known.

 There is also no denying that Young Frankenstein is a very different movie than anything else done by Mr. Brooks.
 But the reason for this is obvious enough: the screenplay was co-written by Gene Wilder, and Wilder was the one who made the original pitch for the film.

-So while the run time of the movie does hold a lot of the typical Brooks pratfalls and sight gags, it is also, more than any other Brooks film outside The Producers, have a coherent story.
+So while the run time of the movie does hold a lot of the typical Brooks pratfalls and sight gags, it also, more than any other Brooks film outside The Producers, has a coherent story.